or-yarok/reducepdf/README.md

 # OPTIONS
 * _-r_ <resolution in dpi> to set resolution of page images.

-    Default resolution is 72.
-Values in the interval 30..300 are allowable
+    Default resolution is 72. <br> Values in the interval 30..300 are allowable

 * _-s_ <file size in bytes> to set the maximum file size.